In this review, we will be comparing SuperCenter XL and L400, two Center Channel speakers from GoldenEar and Polk Audio.

 Impedance and Sensitivity

-GoldenEar SuperCenter XL is a 8 ohms speaker compared to the L400 which has a nominal impedance of 4 ohms.
+SuperCenter XL is a 8 ohms speaker compared to the L400 which has a nominal impedance of 4 ohms.
 Lower impedance speakers, especially the ones that are rated at 4 ohms may put more pressure on the amplifier unit especially when played at high volume levels, so make sure the amp you pair with the L400 can provide this impedance level.

 These two speakers also have different sensitivity levels.
-GoldenEar SuperCenter XL sensitivity is rated at 91 dB and the L400's is rated at 87.5 dB.
+SuperCenter XL sensitivity is rated at 91 dB and the L400's is rated at 87.5 dB.
 This 3 dB difference makes the GoldenEar SuperCenter XL a more sensitive speaker compared to Polk L400, hence will play louder with the same amount of watts.

 Sensitivity